rust-unofficial/too-many-lists/src/first-layout.md

 our List into two types: A List, and a Node.

 As before, a List is either Empty or has an element followed by another List.
-However by representing the "has an element followed by another List" case by an entirely separate type, we can hoist the Box to be in a more optimal position:
+By representing the "has an element followed by another List" case by an entirely separate type, we can hoist the Box to be in a more optimal position:

 ```rust